balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

   * an encrypted JWK {{RFC7517}} that represents the symmetric key material, and
   * a timestamp indicating a time beyond which the key should not be used for encryption.

 The JWK attribute value is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
 In decentralized groups the resulting JSON serialization must include each other member of the group as determined by the current and validated GMBC.
-In centralized groups the resulting JSON serialization may include as a recipient just the central authority (e.g. when an entity shares a new GK) or just one member (e.g. when the central authority shares a GK with a member that has requested it).
+In centralized groups the resulting JSON serialization may include as a recipient just the curator (e.g. when an entity shares a new GK) or just one member (e.g. when the curator shares a GK with a member that has requested it).
 The full JSON payload of the GK is signed as a JWS {{RFC7515}} using the creator's private entity key.

 GKs may be created by members and non-members alike.
 A non-member may generate a GK as described above and use it to encrypt its own communications to the group.
 This can be a useful property as it provides for a confidential "write only" capability to the group communications resource.

 A group may have any number of GKs associated with it.
 Where practical, it is recommended that each member of a group use its own GK for purposes of encryption and share this GK with the remainder of the group for purposes of decryption.
 A member must not re-use the keying material of a GK created by another entity to encrypt it's own communications unless it has verified that GK is signed by a current member of the group as defined by the GMBC.

-Upon receiving and validating an update to the GMBC that includes "remove" operations, each entity must discard their encryption GK and produce a new encryption GK for which the recipients reflect the updated GMBC membership.
+Upon receiving and validating an update to the GMBC, each entity must discard their encryption GK and produce a new encryption GK for which the recipients reflect the updated GMBC membership.
 This is necessary to ensure that new members are able to decrypt subsequent communications but not prior communications.
 Perhaps more importantly, this also ensures that former members are not able to decrypt subsequent group communications.
-In centralized groups the central authority may implement a policy where it permits new group members to request previously created GKs.
+In centralized groups the curator may implement a policy where it permits new group members to request previously created GKs.

 It is recommended that all entities that share encrypted content over the group communications resource rotate their GKs regularly so as to mitigate against vulnerabilities that are exacerbated by the extended use of individual keys.